 What is Mandatory Overtime?
 What Does It Mean for Nurses?

-Mandatory overtime is when an employer forces an employee to work beyond the hours agreed upon in his or her contract, and it is extremely common in nursing as well as other healthcare professions. Â
+Mandatory overtime is when an employer forces an employee to work beyond the hours agreed upon in his or her contract and is common in nursing and other healthcare professions. Â

-As with most full-time careers, nurses typically agree to work 30-40 hours per week when hired.
-Unfortunately, extreme staffing shortages and high turnover rates have resulted in administrators asking for more. Â
+As with most full-time careers, nurses typically agree to work 30 to 40 hours per week when hired.
+But staffing shortages and high turnover rates have resulted in administrators asking for more. Â

 And yes, an employee can face consequences or be fired for not complying.Â